South Bunbury - Bunbury

 Residential development activity is slightly higher than average within South Bunbury - Bunbury when compared nationally

 South Bunbury - Bunbury has averaged approximately 48 new dwelling approvals annually.
-Over the past five financial years, from FY-21 to FY-25, a total of 244 homes were approved, with an additional 31 approved so far in FY-26.
-Each year, on average, these dwellings accommodate around 2.1 new residents, suggesting healthy demand that supports property values.
+Over the past five financial years, from FY21 to FY25, a total of 244 homes were approved, with an additional 43 approved so far in FY26.
+The average number of new residents per year for each dwelling over these five years is 2.1, indicating healthy demand which supports property values.

-The average construction cost value for new homes is approximately $445,000.
-This financial year has seen $57.0 million in commercial development approvals, indicating robust local business investment.
-Comparatively, South Bunbury - Bunbury has around two-thirds the rate of new dwelling approvals per person compared to the rest of WA.
+New homes are being built at an average expected construction cost value of $262,000.
+This financial year has seen $57.0 million in commercial development approvals, suggesting robust local business investment.
+Compared to the rest of WA, South Bunbury - Bunbury has around two-thirds the rate of new dwelling approvals per person.

-Nationally, it ranks among the 47th percentile of areas assessed, suggesting somewhat limited buyer options while strengthening demand for established homes.
-New development primarily consists of standalone homes (97.0%) with a smaller proportion of medium and high-density housing (3.0%), preserving the area's suburban nature and attracting space-seeking buyers.
-Interestingly, developers are building more traditional houses than the current mix suggests, indicating continued strong demand for family homes despite density pressures.
-With around 372 people per dwelling approval, South Bunbury - Bunbury shows a developed market with a population forecast to gain 1,932 residents by 2041.
+Nationally, it places among the 47th percentile of areas assessed, indicating somewhat limited buyer options while strengthening demand for established homes.
+New development consists mainly of standalone homes at 97.0%, with medium and high-density housing making up the remaining 3.0%.
+This preserves the area's suburban nature and attracts space-seeking buyers.
+Interestingly, developers are building more traditional houses than suggested by the current mix (66.0% at Census), indicating continued strong demand for family homes despite density pressures.
+With around 372 people per dwelling approval, South Bunbury - Bunbury shows a developed market with a population forecast to gain 1,930 residents through to 2041, according to the latest AreaSearch quarterly estimate.
 Development is keeping pace with projected growth, though buyers may face increasing competition as the population expands.

 Frequently Asked Questions - Development